+Activity based funding

+Refers to a system for funding public hospital services provided to individual patients using national classifications, cost weights and nationally efficient prices developed by the Independent Hospital Pricing Authority (IHPA), as outlined in the Addendum to the National Health Reform Agreement 2020-25 (the Addendum).

+An activity based funding activity may take the form of a separation, presentation or service event.

+Category A

-Activity based funding Refers to an activity comprising in-scope public hospital services which will be funded by the Australian Government in the manner described at clause A32(c) of the National Health Reform Agreement.
-An activity based funding (ABF) activity may take the form of a separation, presentation or service event.
-Category A Refers to Category A of the General List of In-Scope Public Hospital Services (see definition of the General List of In-Scope Public Hospital Services).
+Refers to Category A of the General List of In-Scope Public Hospital Services (see definition of the General List of In-Scope Public Hospital Services).

 This comprises all clinics in the Tier 2 Non-Admitted Services classification, classes 10, 20 and 30 that were reported as a public hospital service in the 2010 Public Hospital Establishments Collection in terms of their activity, expenditure or staffing.
+The exception is the General practice and primary care (20.06) clinic, which is considered by the Pricing Authority to be ineligible for Commonwealth funding as a public hospital service.

+Category B

-The exception is the General Practice and Primary Care (20.06) clinic, which is considered by the Pricing Authority to be ineligible for Commonwealth funding as a public hospital service.
-Category B Refers to Category B of the General List of In-Scope Public Hospital Services).
-This comprises Other Non-admitted Patient Services and Non-Medical Soutpatient Clinics and class 40 of the Tier 2 Non Admitted Services (exc Commonwealth funded Aged Care Assessment (40.02), Family Planning General Counselling (40.33) and Primary Health Care (40.08)).
-To be eligible for Commonwealth funding as an Other Non-admitted Pat and Non-Medical Specialist Outpatient Clinics or a class 40 Tier 2 Non-A Service, a service must be: directly related to an inpatient admission or an emergency deparattendance; or intended to substitute directly for an inpatient admission or emergency department attendance; or expected to improve the health or better manage the symptoms of with physical or mental health conditions who have a history of from the spital attendance or admission.
-Eligibility criteria and interpretive guidelines IHPA developed the eligibility criteria and interpretive guidelines in close consultation with the jurisdictions in late 2012 to provide a basis for determining which services would be included on the General List of In-Scope Public Hospital Services.
+Refers to Category B of the General List of In-Scope Public Hospital Services (see definition of the General List of In-Scope Public Hospital Services).

+This comprises Other Non-Admitted Patient Services and Non-Medical Specialist Outpatient Clinics and class 40 of the Tier 2 Non-Admitted Services (except Aged care assessment (40.02), Family planning (40.27), General counselling (40.33) and Primary health care (40.08)).

+To be eligible for Commonwealth funding as an Other Non-Admitted Patient Service and Non-Medical Specialist Outpatient Clinics or a class 40 Tier 2 Non-Admitted Service, a service must be:

+- directly related to an inpatient admission or an emergency department attendance; or - intended to substitute directly for an inpatient admission or emergency department attendance; or - expected to improve the health or better manage the symptoms of persons with physical or mental health conditions who have a history of frequent hospital attendance or admission.

+Eligibility criteria and interpretive guidelines

+IHPA developed the eligibility criteria and interpretive guidelines in close consultation with the jurisdictions in late 2012 to provide a basis for determining which services would be included on the General List of In-Scope Public Hospital Services.
 These eligibility criteria and interpretive guidelines have been designed to include contemporary models of clinical care within the General List of In-Scope Public Hospital Services.

 Eligibility criteria and interpretive guidelines are published as part of the Pricing Framework for Australian Public Hospital Services available on IHPA's website.